franzbu/EnhancedSpaces.spoon/README.md

 ### Including Hammerspoon's Menu in EnhancedSpaces'
-For including Hammerspoon's menu can be included in EnhancedSpaces' - which in turn means that Hammerspoon's menu icon in the menubar becomes unnecessary and can be disabled - add the following lines to your `init.lua`:
+For including Hammerspoon's menu in EnhancedSpaces', add the following lines to your `init.lua`:

 ```lua
   ...